perlboy/datarightplus-enhanced-versioning/draft-authors-datarightplus-enhanced-versioning.md

 .# Abstract

 This specification outlines the technical components associated with the DataRight+ Enhanced Endpoint Versioning.
-This is intended to be an alternate endpoint versioning scheme to that outlined with [CDS] which facilitates a more developer friendly response processing mechanism (by way of `oneOf`) and a deterministic request payload versioning mechanism.
+This is intended to be an alternate endpoint versioning scheme to that outlined with [@!CDS] which facilitates a more developer friendly response processing mechanism (by way of `oneOf`) and a deterministic request payload versioning mechanism.

 .# Notational Conventions